unvariance/collector/charts/collector/README.md

-# Memory Collector Helm Chart
+# Unvariance Collector Helm Chart

-This Helm chart deploys the Unvariance Memory Collector, an eBPF-based tool for collecting high-resolution memory subsystem metrics in Kubernetes clusters.
+This Helm chart deploys the Unvariance Collector, an eBPF-based tool for collecting high-resolution memory subsystem metrics in Kubernetes clusters.

 ## Installation